 3.1) Preparation of the dish:

-3.1.1) Prepare a ring of sticky tape: Take a plastic dish with a square opening of 18 x 18 mm at the bottom and place it upside down with the opening facing upwards.
+3.1.1) Take a plastic dish with a square opening of 18 x 18 mm at the bottom and place it upside down with the opening facing upwards.
 Close the opening by placing a piece of double-sided sticky tape of 20 x 20 mm onto the opening.
 Turn the dish around so that the sticky tape is on the bottom and place the dish onto a hard surface.
 Cut the opening free using a scalpel.

-3.1.2) Prepare a moisture reservoir: Using a P1000 pipette, fill 2 ml of 3% high-melting point agarose in S-Basal into the dish.
+3.1.2) Using a P1000 pipette, fill 2 ml of 3% high-melting point agarose in S-Basal into the dish.
 Place the agarose onto the area that surrounds the opening and let solidify.
 Wait until the agarose is solid.

-3.1.3) Remove protective film: Turn around the dish and peel off the protective film that covers the double-sided sticky tape so that the sticky side will remain on the dish and will be exposed.
+3.1.3) Turn around the dish and peel off the protective film that covers the double-sided sticky tape so that the sticky side will remain on the dish and will be exposed.

 Note: As a result, a fine ring of sticky tape will surround the outside of the opening.
 The agarose serves as a moisture reservoir that will later surround the sample.